wso2/docs-is/en/includes/guides/authentication/app-native-authentication/add-app-native-authentication.md

 ## What's next?

-Go through [Add advanced app-native configurations]({{base_path}}/guides/authentication/app-native-authentication/configure-advanced-app-native-settings/) to learn about advanced features such as how to secure the authentication request and handle Single Sign-On (SSO) with app-native authentication.
+- [Secure app-native authentication flows]({{base_path}}/guides/authentication/app-native-authentication/secure-app-native-authentication-flows/) guides you on how to secure app-native authentication flows.

+- [Handle advanced login scenarios]({{base_path}}/guides/authentication/app-native-authentication/handle-advanced-login-scenarios/) guides you on how to handle federated authentication, multi-option login steps and SSO for app-native authentication.